Bachelor of Science Degree in Applied Physics

 The applied physics program is designed to provide a broad education in the physical sciences, mathematics, and liberal arts, along with specialized training for students interested in engineering, medical school, health sciences, education, business, social sciences, or the humanities.

-Requirements for the Applied Physics Major with Alternate Concentration
+Requirements for the Applied Physics Major with a Natural Sciences concentration

 Core Curriculum Requirements: